JamesLavin/jimmy_jukebox/README.markdown

 - Create a `~/.jimmy_jukebox` directory

-- Create a file (or files) in `~/.jimmy_jukebox` named whatever you want but ending in `.txt`
+- Create one or more files in `~/.jimmy_jukebox` named whatever you want but ending in `.txt`.
+Each will become a playlist:
   - ~/.jimmy_jukebox/jazz.txt
   - ~/.jimmy_jukebox/rock.txt
   - ~/.jimmy_jukebox/country.txt
   - etc.

-- Inside each file, each row names the top of a music directory tree (no need to escape spaces and other frequently escaped characters).
+- Inside each file, add a row name for each top-level music directory tree for that playlist.
+(No need to escape spaces and other frequently escaped characters.)
 For example, `~/.jimmy_jukebox/rock.txt` might contain the following:
   - ~/My_rock_files/The_Beatles
   - ~/My_rock_files/The Eagles
   - /home/my_name/My_rock_files/The_Rolling_Stones

-- To play music stored in the directory trees specified in `~/.jimmy_jukebox/jazz.txt`, run `play_jukebox jazz.txt`.
+- To play music stored in the playlist (directory trees) specified in `~/.jimmy_jukebox/jazz.txt`, run `play_jukebox jazz.txt`.

 ## TROUBLESHOOTING